 What’s On Your Bookshelf?

-So, which ones were your favorites?
+Which ones are on the top of your list?
 What would you recommend to your peers?
 Share your book tips with us @getlibris!

 Photos by Todd Owyoung.